The Ocean’s ‘Biological Pump’ Captures Twice as Much Carbon as Expected

 Scientists have long known that the ocean plays an essential role in capturing carbon from the atmosphere, but a new study shows that the efficiency of the ocean’s “biological carbon pump” has been drastically underestimated.

-In a paper published today (April 6, 2020) in Proceedings of the National Academy of Sciences, WHOI geochemist Ken Buesseler and colleagues demonstrated that the depth of the sunlit area where photosynthesis occurs varies significantly throughout the ocean.
-This matters because the phytoplankton’s ability to take up carbon depends on amount of sunlight that’s able to penetrate the ocean’s upper layer.
+In a paper published today (April 6, 2020) in Proceedings of the National Academy of Sciences, WHOI geochemist Ken Buesseler, and colleagues demonstrated that the depth of the sunlit area where photosynthesis occurs varies significantly throughout the ocean.
+This matters because the phytoplankton’s ability to take up carbon depends on the amount of sunlight that’s able to penetrate the ocean’s upper layer.
 By taking account of the depth of the euphotic, or sunlit zone, the authors found that about twice as much carbon sinks into the ocean per year than previously estimated.

 The paper relies on previous studies of the carbon pump, including the authors’ own.
 “If you look at the same data in a new way, you get a very different view of the ocean’s role in processing carbon, hence its role in regulating climate,” says Buesseler.